cadolphs/aoc_2022/docs/day02.md

 So, Rust enums seem great for representing hand shapes.
 Then we just need to provide a single function that turns a character into a hand shape.
 Let's go!

+With the enum ready to go, we can now also think about the game.
+A game outcome is another good candidate for an enum.
+Then we can add a function that takes _your_ HandShape and battles it against an opponent, and returns an outcome.